SLOW DESIGN & CULTURE IMMERSIONS

 Small business, independent creatives, & sustainability

-Small, local enterprises are at the core of this movement towards slow design and responsible business, taking the opportunity to act in a more considered way with people, product, and ethos.
+Small, local enterprises are at the core of the consistently growing movement towards slow design and conscious commerce, serving as a base line for sustainability.
 With less market to cater to, independent makers, designers, farmers, chefs, hotels, developers, etc., are more able to focus on what is close to hand, making decisions and commitments closer to the hip, often staying truer to their visions.
 They are more nimble with process – consuming less materials and energy, managing less supply chain, creating less waste, and setting an overall softer pace of consumerism.
-Overall sustainability is more easily achieved.

 Scalability can come in the form of a web or network of responsible businesses delivering goods to their communities, rather than the mass producers we are accustomed to.